hzqst/unicorn_pe/README.md

 ## Limitation
 For now, only x64 PE files are supported.

-Some packed program might be executed incorrectly, since the environment is not fully emulated.
+Some packed user-mode program might be executed incorrectly, since the environment is not fully emulated.
 (PEB TEB or some other stuffs)

-I would be grateful if you figure out how to emulate packed programs correctly.
+I would be grateful if you figure out how to emulate them correctly.

 No support for exception. (x64 exception requires RtlDispatchException and InvertedTable to dispatch the expt. correctly, which is too complicated to emulate)